Imran Ahmad Khan: Personal life

-Ahmad Khan describes himself as a "proud Yorkshireman" and a member of the Ahmadiyya community.
-Shortly after his election in 2019, the LGBT+ Conservatives group described Ahmad Khan as 'openly gay' and he made news worldwide for becoming the first gay Muslim to be elected.
-They subsequently clarified that Ahmad Khan "fully endorses" the group's aims "but is not an out LGBT MP".
-The confusion arose after an application was made in his name to a fund to help LGBT+ Conservative candidates.
+Ahmad Khan describes himself as a "proud Yorkshireman" and a member of the Ahmadiyya Islamic messianic community.

+Shortly after his election in 2019, the LGBT+ Conservatives group described Ahmad Khan as "openly gay", and he made news worldwide for becoming the first gay Muslim to be elected.
+After he said that he was not openly gay, they subsequently clarified their statement by saying that Khan "fully endorses" the group's aims "but is not an out LGBT MP".
+The confusion arose after an application was made in his name to a fund that supports "out" LGBT+ Conservative candidates; he said that the application was made in error.
 Ahmad Khan subsequently came out as gay during his trial in 2022.